MYCOPLASMA GENITALIUM

 Unknown Although it is established that M. genitalium is sexually transmitted, it is not known how often this occurs per episode of condomless sexual intercourse [3] |

-Likelihood of long-term sexual partner being infected | Infection rates in a study of sexual contacts, that predominantly represented long term partners, are in the order of 40–50% in those with a vagina and MSM (cis and trans) (rectal site more often infected than urethral site), and 30% in heterosexual people with a penis[4]. |
+Infection rates in a study of sexual contacts, that predominantly represented long term partners, are in the order of 40–50% in women and MSM (cis and trans) (rectal site more often infected than urethral site), and 30% in heterosexual men[4]. *Note: the gendered language is that used in the research and repeated here. |

 Protective effect of condoms | Likely high |